 The Evidence For Pickle Juice & Cramps

 Using pickle juice for cramps is actually not a new phenomenon.
-Athletes and coaches have been using pickle juice as a sport supplement since the late 90’s and early 2000’s.
+Athletes and coaches have been using pickle juice as a sports supplement since the late 90’s and early 2000’s.

 During the 2012 Olympics, members from the Australian Institute of Sport would actually go into the nearby McDonald’s to ask for their leftover pickle jars.
 They would then give the pickle juice to their athletes.

-So even in 2012, we had highly qualified sports dietitians and coaches giving their elite, Olympic athletes pickle juice to help manage cramping.
+So even in 2012, we had highly qualified sports dietitians and coaches giving their elite, Olympic athletes pickle juice to help manage cramps.

 The common misconception is that pickle juice which is high in sodium, is causing an electrolyte shift to assist with the cramps.